 Does it cost anything to attend as a spectator

-If you would like to visit the official show location at the LeConte Center to see the vehicles, vendors, etc there has normally been around a $10 fee in the past that gives you access all weekend at the show location.
-We’ll confirm this as the show gets closer.
+If you would like to visit the official show location at the LeConte Center to see the vehicles, vendors, etc the admission is $15 per day with free parking.
+They also offer a 3 day pass on Thursday for $35.
+Tickets are sold at the event and cannot be purchased in advance.
 This is your best opportunity to see the show cars that are typically towed and parked (not cruising the parkway).
 Parking will be available at the LeConte Center for free.

 However, if you simply want to see the vehicles cruising during the Spring Rod Run in Pigeon Forge, you can simply sit or walk along the sidewalk on the parkway to see tons of action.
 Many people setup lawn chairs along the parkway and just watch hot rods cruise by all day and night.
 If you plan on doing that, we highly suggest not leaving your lawn chairs unattended.
 Yes, you may lose your spot, but you may also lose your chairs if you leave them…it’s been known to happen.
 If you want to take that chance, then we suggest taking chairs that you don’t care to lose!

 Also, if you plan to sit along the parkway then be aware that you’ll be exposed to the sun…and it burns.
 So take whatever is necessary to avoid that.
 Whether it’s sunscreen, hat, umbrella, etc just be prepared.

 What about food?

 Many visitors of the Pigeon Forge Rod Run bring their own food and snacks…especially the repeat visitors, because they know how busy the restaurants can get.
 If you plan to eat out, either plan to get fast food or try to call ahead to a restaurant to see if they either take reservations or call-ahead seating.
 Wait times during lunch and dinner at many restaurants throughout the weekend average over an hour.
 Again, just be prepared.

 How is the traffic?